JeremyGagnier/fighting-game-ml/README.md

 ### State Discretization

 The idea here is to convert a very large state space (800 pixels wide, 600 pixels tall map, up to 800 pixels delta x between fighters, etc.) into a smaller state space that is still sensitive to important differences.
 For example if your opponent is 500 pixels away it's not much different from them being 400 pixels away.
 However the difference between 20 pixels and 15 pixels can be very large since it can determine whether or not some attacks hit.
-This is easy to hard code but a neural net could learn what details about the state space are important in order to enhance other techniques.
+This is easy to hard code but a neural net can provide better performance by learning which details matter and which do not.

+## Runbook

+To run the original python fighting game cd to src/python/old/ and run python3 game.py.
+You will need pygame and numpy installed.
+The evaluation speed can be modified with numbers 1 to 5.